Chinese Medicine and Acupuncture

 Chinese Herbal Medicine

 Chinese Herbal Medicine has developed over thousands of years and involves the use of primarily plant based products ranging from exotic species to more common ingredients such as ginger and liquorice.
-While it originated in China it is now used all across the world, to provide effective treatment for a wide range of conditions.
+While it originated in China it is now used all across the world, to provide symptomatic relief for a wide range of conditions.
 It is a health system that is used preventatively, the idea being to treat imbalance before it becomes chronic or is too hard to change.
-Uniquely, herbal medicine has the ability to address the same disease differently, as each person has diverse underlying causes for the same condition.
-Herbal medicines are individually prescribed and can be altered as diagnostic patterns begin to shift, or the focus of the treatment changes.
-Herbs are excellent for internal conditions as they are able to directly affect the physiology of the body, such as the organ systems and the blood or fluids.
+Herbal medicines are individually prescribed and can be altered as the Chinese medicine diagnostic patterns begin to shift, or the focus of the treatment plan changes.
+Herbal Medicine is an excellent way to assist the body’s natural ability to return to good health.

 Acupuncture is a powerful, yet gentle practice of medicine that has wide ranging benefits.
 A famous Chinese proverb says that “where there is pain, there is no free flow, where there is free flow there is no pain.”
 Acupuncture directly addresses this idea by endeavouring to get things free flowing again.
-It involves the use of fine, sterile needles that are inserted into the acupuncture points and stimulated in order to move blocked or stagnated Qi to reduce pain, or to balance and build Qi and blood, encouraging the body to function normally again.
+It involves the use of fine, sterile, single use needles that are inserted into the acupuncture points and stimulated in order to move blocked or stagnated Qi, to encourage the body to function normally again.
 It has the added benefit of being very calming and people often find they are able to get into a deeply relaxed state which provides excellent ground for healing.

 What is acupuncture used for?

 Because the goal of acupuncture is to promote and restore the balance of energy, which flows throughout the body, the benefits of acupuncture can extend to a wide variety of problems, which may help people with a range of symptoms including pain, stress and fatigue.